Prajwal-B/student-performance-predictor/README.md

-# Student Performance Predictor — End-to-End ML & Flask Deployment
+# Student Performance Predictor — End-to-End ML and DS Project with Flask Deployment

 Predict student math scores from demographics and prior scores with a fully scripted ML pipeline, artifact management, and a polished Flask UI for form-based inference.